ethereum/ethereum-python-project-template/docs/contributing.rst

 stable, and ``{major}.{minor}.{patch}-{stage}.{devnum}`` for unstable (``stage`` can be alpha or beta).

-During a release, specify which part to bump, like ``make release bump=minor`` or ``make release bump=devnum``.
+To issue the next version in line, specify which part to bump, like ``make release bump=minor`` or ``make release bump=devnum``.
+This is typically done from the main branch, except when releasing a beta (in which case the beta is released from main, and the previous stable branch is released from said branch).

 If you are in a beta version, ``make release bump=stage`` will switch to a stable.

-To issue an unstable version when the current version is stable, specify the new version explicitly, like
-``make release bump="--new-version 4.0.0-alpha.1 devnum"``
+To issue an unstable version when the current version is stable, specify the new version explicitly, like ``make release bump="--new-version 4.0.0-alpha.1 devnum"``